Reading

 May 30, 2023

-/stream /media /reading /merveilles /programming
+/stream /reading /merveilles /programming

 I read Situated Software, by Clay Shirky which seemed to be bubbling up in conversation around Merveilles today.
 It elaborated on some of the ideas I've been playing with lately, specifically around offloading the social aspect of computing networks to the humans in the loop instead of strict algorithms.
 This note on payment in small scale networks was particularly in line with that: